jpincas/netsuite-dom-table-to-js-parser/README.md

 ```

 ##Examples

 Check out cart.html, checkout.html and purchase.html for example tables - check the the console in dev tools to see the line and transaction level analytics events being logged to the console.

+##How to Install Google Analytics for Enhanced Ecommerce in Netsuite Sites

+I've included a more thorough guide to the complate installation procedure in HOW_TO_SETUP.md.
+Warning: it's messy.

 ##Disclaimer